denitiawan/springboot-2-microservices/README.md

 ## About
-Repository for share document about building backend service with Microservice Architecture using Java, Springboot, Spring Ecosystem, Docker, etc.
+Example of Microservice using Springboot 2

 ## Documents
 [https://github.com/springboot-microservices-project](https://github.com/springboot-microservices-project)